poplatek/payment-methods-book/mobilepay/README.md

 # MobilePay

+## Exec Summary

+MobilePay is very strong in many ways.

+MobilePay's use cases seems reasonably good even for brick-and-mortar payments.
+They used to require an extra Bluetooth/QR-Code device but this is no longer the case because e.g. Verifone and Ingenico are offering classic payment terminals that support these communications technologies.

+On top of that, MobilePay uses only one app and is even sporting a locked screen purchase that allows the customer to purchase using mobile phone nofitications.
+And MobilePay is trying to get black screen and open screen purchases to work as well.

+The use cases seem generally quite well designed for MobilePay, and MobilePay has a lot of features.

+MobilePay is also aiming at being able to interoperate w/the Swedish Swish.
+MobilePay is already available in Denmark, Norway and Finland and may well emerge as the winner from the mobile payment market in the Nordics.
+It already has a very significant user base.

+MobilePay has a few weaknesses as well, most notably a delay in money transfer to a bank other than Danske Bank and the fact that it requires its users to own a credit/debit card in addition to the smartphone and a bank account.

 ## About

 MobilePay is an application for iOS, Android and Windows phones that allows for payments using a mobile phone number instead of a bank account number or a credit card at hand.